pfrazee/json-lz/README.md

 ### One schema

 A schema can help other developers read your data.

-If you want to declare a schema, all you need to do is add a `"schema"` attribute.
-The ID is up to you.
-It can be a URL pointing to documentation, or just a long unique string.
-(You want to make sure it's not likely to collide on accident.)

 This object uses the `"alice-allisons-calendar-app"` schema.

 ```json
 {